Test Generation

 4.3 Negative Testing

-In this Test Modeller 101 Tutorial on using modelling to optimise your test cases by always defining Negative Testing alongside positive, happy path outcomes.
+In this Quality Modeller 101 Tutorial on using modelling to optimise your test cases by always defining Negative Testing alongside positive, happy path outcomes.

-Negative Testing will provide scope to widen the amount of scenarios for testing, and this more akin to exploratory testing which model-based test case design in Test Modeller accelerates.
+Negative Testing will provide scope to widen the amount of scenarios for testing, and this more akin to exploratory testing which model-based test case design in Quality Modeller accelerates.

 Setting up a new Model, you’ll see it used to determine the probable journey a user would take through a process.
 Once generated, these journeys can be seen as Test Steps, which are easily previewed by clicking the cog in the Scenarios pane.